Which is the Best Oxford College for Medicine?

 - St Catherine’s

 This ranking is also determined by people who are four or five years ahead of you in the academic system, so don’t put too much thought into it.
-It also isn’t broken down by subject, so the Oxford college with the most Firsts overall might not be the best Oxford college for Medicine.
+It also isn’t broken down by subject, so the Oxford college with the most degree completions overall might not be the best Oxford college for Medicine.

 Also, remember that not all colleges offer Medicine.
 These include Mansfield College, Harris Manchester (which is for mature students), and some Permanent Private Halls.
 Several graduate colleges also do not offer Medicine.
 It’s advisable that your child doesn’t go to an Open Day with their heart on a college only to find out it doesn’t offer their subject!

 In fact, it can be more of a question of geography